-We sat at a diner he liked on Amsterdam Avenue, on the northern side of the Columbia campus.
+We sat at a diner he liked on Amsterdam, on the northern side of the Columbia campus.

 I liked Alex.
 A lot.
 But this was way too soon to be looking deep into the future.
-I think he was ahead of me, wanting some sense that I was thinking long-term with him.
-It’s not as though I hadn’t.
-But he was my first boyfriend, if that’s what he was.
+I think he was ahead of me, wanting some sense that I was thinking long-term.
+It is not as though I had not.
+But he was my first boyfriend, if that is what he was.
 We had good times together and we had transcendent sex.
 Our compatibilities were check-check-check.
 But it was too soon.
 Which is what I told him.

 “I can see it getting there.
 Just not yet.”

-I don’t think he was surprised.
-More that he was forced to adjust his expectations for “us”.
+I do not think he was surprised.
+More that he was forced to adjust his expectations for “us.”

 I should mention the baby.
 She is named “Shirley Mary.”
 The Shirley is from Mel’s mom and the Mary from Beth’s.
 That was a gesture that solidified Beth’s relationship with Grandma.
 Mom flew in from Chicago when Shirley was due and stayed the week with Beth.
-Mel’s mother also came, from Florida, and she’s still with them, squeezed into the tiny Bushwick apartment.
+Mel’s mother also came, from Florida, and she is still with them, squeezed into the tiny Brooklyn apartment.
 She and Mom got along well.

-As we drove to his house, Alex told me not to be nervous.
+As Alex and I drove to his house, he told me not to be nervous.
 Several times.
-They were great with me his last boyfriend and they’d be great with me.
-He’d told me about Daniel.
+They were great with his last boyfriend, and they would be great with me.
+He told me about Daniel.
 They went out for a month or so in their first semester at Columbia.
 It was with Daniel, he confessed, that he learned how to make love to a man.
-For which I owe Daniel, who I met once when Alex and I were walking through Columbia’s quad, a major thank you.
+For which I owe Daniel a major thank you.

 Sex with Alex was always great.
 We varied our positions and neither of us knew whether we preferred being the fucker or the fuckee.
-He’d met some of my friends at Fordham and I met a number of his at Columbia.
-In fact, I spent most Saturday evenings hanging with his classmates before we went to bed.
-And we were regulars at the diner on Amsterdam and 121st Street.
+He met some of my friends at Fordham and I met a number of his at Columbia.
+I spent most Saturday evenings hanging with his classmates before we went to bed.
+And we were regulars at the diner on Amsterdam and 121st.

 He grew up in a big house.
 He warned me.
 His dad made his money on Wall Street and lived comfortably as a semi-retired fifty-two-year-old.
-His mom had also been in finance but now focused on several community charities, particularly one for abused spouses.
+His mom had also been in finance but now focused on several community charities.
 His two sisters were also there.
-Both older, one was a senior at Princeton and headed to Hopkins for Medical School and the other was a second-year student at Fordham Law School, which is by Lincoln Center, away from the main Bronx campus where I lived.
+Both older, one in college and the other in law school.

 Alex was right.
-I was greeted warmly by his family, including his older sister’s boyfriend, another Fordham law student.
+I was greeted warmly, including his older sister’s boyfriend.
 After the burgers and beers and hot dogs, Alex took me for a walk in his neighborhood.
 Of big houses.
-He had no concern that we held hands and said hello to old neighbors he saw, introducing me as his boyfriend.
+He had no concern that we held hands and said hello to neighbors he saw, introducing me as his boyfriend.
 Quite different from where I grew up.
 Or at least I thought it would be, never having tested it.

 And, yes, I called him a “bastard for doing that.”
 To which he replied, “I love you.”

 He said it quietly so I could pretend not to have heard.
-So I pretended I didn’t.
-Frankly, it wasn’t a surprise.
-I just didn’t know if I loved him, and I thought about it after returning to the bed after a trip to the bathroom.
+So I pretended I did not.
+Frankly, it was not a surprise.
+I just did not know if I loved him, and I thought about it after returning to bed after a trip to the bathroom.
 We shared nothing but a quick, chaste goodnight kiss and then he fell asleep with my left arm encircling him.

 We set the alarm for six-thirty.
-We both had to be at work by nine-thirty.
+We both had to be at work in three hours.
 I was interning at a law firm that Dad’s firm worked with, and Alex was doing the same at his father’s old financial firm.
 We were both only a few blocks from one another in midtown.
-We’d brought suits, and were out the door by seven-thirty with his parents hugging me as we left, taking his older sister and her boyfriend with us so they could get to their midtown summer-associate jobs.
+We brought suits and were out the door by seven-thirty with his parents hugging me as we left, taking his older sister and her boyfriend with us so they could get to their midtown jobs.

 Lunch in Union Square